jaegeun1393/Digital-SAT-Prep-Web-Application/README.md

   <img src="https://github.com/jaegeun1393/Digital-SAT-Prep-Web-Application/blob/main/Screenshot%202024-11-03%20205052.png">
 </div>

-The website supports multiple test sets and includes random question generation by following the formats provided by the Digital SAT Bluebook.
-Every question is built using LaTeX, ensuring there is no delay in loading questions from the server.
-The platform maintains over 80,000 questions without any visual corruption in LaTeX rendering.
+Our website supports multiple test sets and generates random questions following the formats provided by the Digital SAT Bluebook.
+By utilizing hashmaps, we've focused on achieving rapid data loading—even with a massive number of problems or lengthy texts.
+This means there's virtually no latency when accessing any of the over 80,000 LaTeX-rendered questions on our platform, all without any visual glitches in rendering.

 ## **Custom Test Creation**
 <div align="center">